Bee care - what can we do to help them?

 2. Plant-friendly flowers

 Many bee-friendly plants, from herbs and flowers to larger shrubs and trees.
 Start by planting something simple to suit your space, time and interests.
 Pots on a patio, like herbs in a planter or a hanging basket, can help bees.
 If you have more space, the easiest, cheapest and quickest way to create a natural bee habitat is to grab a mixed packet of wildflowers from your local garden centre.

 3. Put away pesticides

 Bee-harming pesticides and herbicides are implicated in bee decline (especially neonicotinoids).
-It’s tempting to buy a can of spray, but dealing with real pests like aphids is as easy as stripping them off or planting marigolds next to your veg plot.
+Buying a can of spray is tempting, but dealing with real pests like aphids is as easy as stripping them off or planting marigolds next to your veg plot.